BIOTECH 7004 - Molecular Microbiology and Vaccines

 - Assessment must maintain academic standards.

-Assessment Task Task Type Percentage of total assessment for grading Hurdle Learning Outcome Tutorial presentation Formative and Summative
+Assessment Task Task Type Percentage of total assessment for grading Hurdle Learning Outcome Tutorial presentation and participation Formative and Summative

 NO 1 -5, 9, 10 Written assignment on a selected topic on vaccines Formative 25% NO 1 - 10 Written exam Formative